gopalpoddar4/Glass-Count/README.md

 ## 📱 How to Use

 1. **Install** the app and set your daily water goal.
-2. Tap the **“+” button** to log each glass of water you drink.
+2. Tap the **Progress button** to log each glass of water you drink.
 3. Check your **progress graph** to stay motivated.
 4. Use the **home screen widget** for instant logging.
-5. Customize glass size, units, and reminders from settings.

 ---